San Damiano Monona

 Please do not park in local business lots, and note that Monona Grove High School has an event, so their lot is not available.
 Thank you for your cooperation and understanding.

 This is your chance to connect with nature, community, and the unique charm of San Damiano.
-Bundle up, grab your friends or family, and don’t miss this enchanting evening of fire and wonder!
+Bundle up, grab your friends or family, and don’t miss this enchanting evening of Fire and Wonder!

 Come visit and stay in Monona!